keshavbasanwal/myBookLibrary/README.md

 - To Kill a Mocking Bird
 - The Madness of Love
 - Eurydice
+- A MIdsummer Night's Dream
+- Into the Woods
+- The Unbearable LIghtness of Being
+- The Sun Also Rises
+- The Old Man and the Sea
+- The Fountainhead
+- The Picture of Dorian Gray
+- Dr. Jekyll nad Mr. Hyde
+- Frankenstein
+- Franconomics
+- Dracula
+- From Baghdad, with Love
+- Marley and Me
+- The Art of Racing in the Rain
+- A Dog's Purpose
+- Disgrace
+- Sula
+- The Golden Notebook
+- The God of Small Things
+- Gulliever's Travels
+- Don Quixote
+- Faust
+- The Miller of old church
+- Swastika Night
+- Fatherland
+- The Iron Dream
+- The Man in the High Castle
+- Rosshalde
+-
 -
 - Cat's cradle
 - The Constitution of Liberty By Friedrich Hayek